QuBins

 Quick start

-Or pull with Docker: docker run --rm -p 8888:8888 ghcr.io/qubins/images:latest-small
+docker run --rm -p 8888:8888 ghcr.io/qubins/images:latest-small

-Open your repo or your notebook in Binder
+Launch your repo or notebook on QuBins

 Why does this go through /launch/?